kazurayam/KatalonStudio_transforming_execution0.log_by_XSLT/README.md

 ## Problem to solve

-In most Katalon Studio projects, you would have files named `execution0.log` under the `Reports` folder.
+In most Katalon Studio projects, there are files named `execution0.log` under the `Reports` folder.
 For example, my project currently has the following one at the time of authoring:

 - `<projectDir>/Reports/20241230_231944/healthcare-tests - TS_RegressionTest/20241230_231944/execution0.log`

 The `exection0.log` file contains all log records of your Test Suite execution.
-I checked the metrics of this file.
+I checked the size metrics of this file.

 ```
 $ wc Reports/20241230_231944/healthcare-tests - TS_RegressionTest/20241230_231944/execution0.log